Hello and welcome to my PhD blog!

 I have three excellent PhD supervisors, two of whom I previously worked with on my MScR research project:

-– Professor Hazel Hall, who is Professor of Social Informatics at Edinburgh Napier University and Docent in Information Studies at Åbo Akademi University, Finland, and who blogs at https://hazelhall.org/;
+– Professor Hazel Hall, Professor of Social Informatics at Edinburgh Napier University and Docent in Information Studies at Åbo Akademi University, Finland;

-– Dr Peter Robertson, who is Associate Professor at Edinburgh Napier’s School of Applied Sciences and leads the Career Guidance programme;
+– Dr Peter Robertson, Associate Professor at Edinburgh Napier’s School of Applied Sciences, and leader of the Career Guidance programme;

 Prior to starting my PhD, I completed three degrees: A BSc in Psychology at the University of Aberdeen, an MSc in Human Resource Management at Edinburgh Napier University, and an MScR in Science and Technology Studies at the University of Edinburgh.

 What is this blog about?

 There are many PhD blogs that describe the daily life and musings of PhD students – some are self-reflective and autobiographical, and others are more generalised and consultative.
 This blog has elements of both.
 I will use it to enhance my learning and document my experiences, but also to provide useful information to fellow researchers and research students.